Find out about the trade agreements the UK has already signed and our discussions with countries the EU has a trade agreement with.

-Where EU trade agreements apply, UK and EU content will continue to count toward the rules of origin requirements in EU trade agreements during the transition period, in exactly the same way as now.
+Where EU trade agreements apply, UK and EU content will continue to count toward the rules of origin requirements in EU trade agreements until 31 December 2020, in exactly the same way as now.

 The EU has issued a notification to third countries outlining this approach.

 If you are having problems trading during the transition period, please contact your local international trade adviser.